Danish England

 William of Malmesbury relates (GR II §181) that Eadric (“whom I cannot sufficiently revile”), during an argument, reproached Cnut, saying: “I first deserted Edmund for your sake, and afterwards even despatched him in consequence of my engagements to you.”
 (This is a reference to the story that it was Eadric who had engineered Edmund’s death by having him stabbed in the bowels whilst answering a call of nature.
 Actually, although Edmund’s death was very convenient for Cnut, it was probably from natural causes.)
 Cnut was furious and instantly condemned Eadric to death, telling him: “you are guilty of treason both to God and me, by having killed your own sovereign and my sworn brother; thy blood be upon thy head, because thy mouth hath spoken against thee, in that thou hast lifted thy hand against the Lord’s annointed”.
 Upon which: “immediately, that no tumult might be excited, the traitor was strangled in the chamber where they sat, and thrown out of the window into the river Thames, thus meeting the just reward of his perfidy.”
 Later (GR II §184), William notes: “Cnut took a journey to the church of Glastonbury, that he might visit the remains of his brother Edmund, as he used to call him; and having finished his prayers, he placed over his tomb a pall, interwoven, as it appeared, with parti-coloured figures of peacocks.”

 William of Malmesbury doesn’t give a reason for the argument with Cnut that had such dire consequences for Eadric, but Roger of Wendover says (s.a.
 1017) it happened when Eadric found out that Cnut had taken Mercia from him.
-Roger also mentions a different story – one told by Henry of Huntingdon (HA VI, 14).
+Roger also mentions an alternative story – one told by Henry of Huntingdon (HA VI, 14).
 Henry, says that, having had Edmund killed at Oxford, Eadric went to tell Cnut what he had done.
 Cnut told Eadric: “As a reward for your great service, I shall make you higher than all the English nobles.”
 True to his word, Cnut had Eadric’s head chopped off and: “fixed on a stake on London’s highest tower.”

 In the variant tale told by Geffrei Gaimar, after Edmund’s murder, Eadric goes to London and tells Cnut, who is saddened and angered by the news: